-For rating wind power projects, CRISIL Ratings analyses all the relevant risk factors.
+For rating wind power projects, Crisil Ratings analyses all the relevant risk factors.
 The analysis focuses on the adequacy and stability of cash flows for debt servicing.
 The rating methodology also takes into account the risk mitigation initiatives the SPV has set in place for factors that impact cash flow adequacy and stability.
-CRISIL Ratings may also factor in parent/group support or external credit enhancements in the form of guarantees (partial or full) while assigning ratings to the debt instruments.
-The criteria for parent/group support and for evaluating partial guarantee instruments are covered under other articles on CRISIL Ratings' website.
+Crisil Ratings may also factor in parent/group support or external credit enhancements in the form of guarantees (partial or full) while assigning ratings to the debt instruments.
+The methodologies for parent/group support and for evaluating partial guarantee instruments are covered under other criteria on Crisil Ratings' website.